Should you learn Japanese or Korean language?

 Is the inspiration for learning to widen the scope with new job prospects?
 Do you aim to pursue a hobby or for fun?
 Have you assessed the differences between the two languages?

-Worry not if you need help figuring out whether to learn Japanese or Korean.
+Do not worry if you need help determining whether to learn Japanese or Korean.
 At the end of this read, you will have all the inputs to choose which one to remember — Korean or Japanese.

 Should you learn Japanese or Korean